PhD Project: Imperial College Mathematics

 If you are an experimentalist we are also interested in possible collaborations e.g. with Prof Patrick Chinnery in Cambridge -- please send your CV.

 We are looking for passion and scientific intuition.
-We specifically welcome students from underrepresented groups and value a supportive environment prioritising purposeful happiness.
+We specifically welcome students from underrepresented groups and value a kind environment prioritising purposeful happiness.

 Further enquiries - contact with a CV detailing academic performance (i.e. including as detailed as possible information about grades/marks or equivalent):